Contents

 - Enhanced Hydrocarbon Recovery (EHR)Enhanced hydrocarbon recovery (EHR) is a tertiary hydrocarbon production technique or process where the physicochemical (physical and chemical) properties of the rock and/or the fluids are changed to enhance the recovery of hydrocarbon, typically by altering the chemical, biochemical, density, miscibility, interfacial tension (IFT)/surface tension (ST), viscosity and thermal properties to enable additional hydrocarbon production (SPE, 2023).
 EHR+ is the specific use of CO₂ injection for EHR where the CO₂ remains stored in the geologic formation permanently (IEA, 2015).

-- FeedstockRaw material which is used for CO₂ Removal.
+- FeedstockRaw material which is used for CO₂ Removal or GHG Reduction.

-- GHG AssessmentThe process by which all emissions associated with a Project's Removal process, including leakages, are accounted for.
+- GHG AssessmentThe process by which all emissions associated with a Project's Removal or Reduction process, including leakages, are accounted for.

-- GHG StatementA document submitted alongside Claimed Removals that details the calculations associated with a Removal, including the Project's emissions, Removals and Leakages, presented together in net metric tonnes of CO₂e.
+- GHG StatementA document submitted alongside Claimed Removals and/or Reductions that details the calculations associated with a Removal or Reduction, including the Project's emissions, Removals, Reductions and Leakages, presented together in net metric tonnes of CO₂e per Removal or Reduction.

 - Geologic FormationA body of similar rock type (e.g. color, grain size, mineral composition, texture) and a particular location in the stratigraphic column (vertical rock layers).
 Formations are large enough to be mappable on Earth's surface or traceable in the subsurface.